Cost of Living Help

 As always, if you are worried about the costs associated with school, please get in touch with us in complete confidence.
 We are here to help and have several pathways available to support you and your family during these challenging times...
 Westerings is and always will be here for you.

-Frozen our Breakfast Club cost until 2023, despite rising staffing/food costs.
+We froze our Breakfast Club cost until January 2023, despite rising staffing/food costs.

 Reduced our Night Owls cost, and capped the long-session cost at £12 for the rest of the academic year.